Important Reminders Before You Proceed:

 So are you ready? 🙂 Let’s get you started with the following steps:

-- Assess yourself and your situation.
+- Assess yourself, your situation, and your resources.

 - Create basic online accounts.